JMac98/LondonUndergroundApp/README.md

 # Description
 * Currently only implemented to display the live train arrivals at the Canning station of the Jubilee line.
-* Displays current train positions of each train
+* Displays current train positions of each train via toast messages

 ### Prerequisites
 Android studio - https://developer.android.com/studio (Required to build the APK)